Anansia Leslie-Bailey, RMHCI, CCP, CCSP, CCC

 Identities I'd like to share

-I am a Black woman and an advocate for Indigenous rights.
+I am a Black woman and an advocate for Black and Indigenous rights.
 My cultural background and experiences living in both the U.S. and Canada allow me to connect deeply with clients who are navigating complex cultural dynamics in their own lives.

 My Story

 My path to becoming a therapist was shaped by my passion for social justice and my commitment to supporting marginalized communities.
 Growing up, I saw the impact that generational trauma and cultural displacement had on my community, and I knew I wanted to be part of the healing process.
-My work in behavioral therapy and later in therapy for Indigenous communities solidified my desire to create a space where individuals can feel safe to explore their identities, heal from past wounds, and move forward with confidence.
+My work in behavioral therapy and later in therapy for Black and Indigenous communities solidified my desire to create a space where individuals can feel safe to explore their identities, heal from past wounds, and move forward with confidence.

 Education & Professional Background